Dare Wheel

 Built-in variety for real groups

-The default list blends physical, performance, creative, and social dares so you can run a full night without writing prompts—then edit slices for mild, medium, or bold nights.
+The default list blends physical, social, performance, and silly act-it-out dares so you can run a full night without writing prompts—then edit slices for mild, medium, or bold nights.

 Fair random dare picker for the room